Instalily/summit-hackathon-guide/getting-started.md

 # Getting Started

 This guide walks you through setting up the Agent Development Kit (ADK) and running your first agent in under 10 minutes.
+These guides only cover the basic topics necessary to get started.
+If you choose to use Google ADK, please refer to the [documentation](https://google.github.io/adk-docs/)

 ## Prerequisites